Richard von Mises: Life

 In 1908, von Mises was awarded a doctorate from Vienna (his dissertation was on "the determination of flywheel masses in crank drives") and he received his habilitation from Brünn (Brno) (on "Theory of the Waterwheels") to lecture on engineering.
 In 1909, at 26, he was appointed professor of applied mathematics in Strasbourg (then part of the German Empire) and received Prussian citizenship.
 His application for a teaching position at the Brno University of Technology was interrupted by the First World War.

 Before the war he had already become a pilot and lectured on aircraft design, and in 1913 at Strasbourg he gave the first university course on powered flight.
 At the outbreak of war it was natural for him to join the Austro-Hungarian army as a test pilot and a flying instructor.
 In 1915, he supervised the construction of a 600-horsepower (450 kW) aircraft – the "Mises-Flugzeug" (Mises aircraft) for the Austrian army.
 It was completed in 1916 but never saw active service.

 After the war, von Mises held the new chair of hydrodynamics and aerodynamics at the Dresden Technische Hochschule.
 In 1919 he was appointed director and full professor at the new Institute of Applied Mathematics created at the behest of Erhard Schmidt at the University of Berlin.
 In 1921 he founded the journal Zeitschrift für Angewandte Mathematik und Mechanik and became its editor.

 With the rise of the National Socialist Party to power in 1933, Mises felt his position threatened, despite his First World War military service.
 He moved to Turkey, where he assumed the new chair of pure and applied mathematics at the University of Istanbul.
 In 1939 he accepted a position in the United States, where in 1944 he was appointed as Gordon McKay Professor of Aerodynamics and Applied Mathematics at Harvard University.
-In 1943 he married Hilda Geiringer, a mathematician who had been his assistant at the Institute and moved with him to Turkey and then to the U.S.
+In 1943 he married Hilda Geiringer, a mathematician who had been his assistant at the Institute and moved with her to Turkey and then to the U.S.

 In 1950, von Mises declined honorary membership from the Communist-dominated East German Academy of Science.